 If $\Sigma$ is an incompressible cooriented hypersurface of contact type in a symplectically aspherical manifold $(M,\omega)$ and all the contractible\footnote{Note that thanks to the incompressibility of $\Sigma$, contractibility may equivalently mean either in $\Sigma$ or in $M$.} Reeb orbits of $\alpha$ on $\Sigma$ are nondegenerate, then we can unambiguously assign a Conley--Zehnder index to each such orbit $\gamma$, as follows: $\gamma$ admits a contracting disk $u$ in $\Sigma$, and if $\xi=\ker\alpha$ is the contact structure on $\Sigma$, then $u^*\xi$ is trivializable and a trivialization allows us to assign an index to $\gamma$.
-Since $c_1(\xi)=c_1(M)|_\Sigma$ and $c_1(M)|_{\pi_2(M)}=0$ by the symplectic asphericity, the index is independent of the choice of the contracting disk. \begin{defin}[See \cite{tonkonog2020super}] Let $(M,\omega)$ be symplectically aspherical and let $\Sigma\subset M$ be an incompressible cooriented hypersurface of contact type, such that all the contractible Reeb orbits are nondegenerate.
-We say that $\Sigma$ is \tb{index-bounded} if for each $k \in \Z$ the set of periods of the contractible Reeb orbits of Conley--Zehnder index $k$ is bounded. \end{defin} If $W \subset M$ is a region, we say that $W$ has \tb{contact-type boundary} or that it is a \tb{contact-type region} if $\partial W$ is of contact type relative to the outward coorientation.
-We then have: \begin{thm} Let $(M,\omega)$ be symplectically aspherical.
+Since $c_1(\xi)=c_1(M)|_\Sigma$ and $c_1(M)|_{\pi_2(M)}=0$ by the symplectic asphericity, the index is independent of the choice of the contracting disk. \begin{defin}[See \cite{tonkonog2020super}] Let $(M,\omega)$ be symplectically aspherical and let $\Sigma\subset M$ be an incompressible cooriented hypersurface of contact type.
+We say that $\Sigma$ is \tb{index-bounded} if there exists a vector field $Y$ near $\Sigma$ as above, such that all the contractible Reeb orbits of $(\iota_Y\omega)|_\Sigma$ are nondegenerate and such that for each $k \in \Z$ the set of periods of the contractible Reeb orbits of Conley--Zehnder index $k$ is bounded. \end{defin}

+\begin{convention}For the rest of the paper, by a \tb{region} in a closed manifold we mean a compact codimension zero submanifold with (possibly empty) boundary. \end{convention}

+If $W \subset M$ is a region, we say that $W$ has \tb{contact-type boundary} or that it is a \tb{contact-type region} if $\partial W$ is of contact type relative to the outward coorientation.
+We then have the following result, where $\tau$ is the quantum cohomology IVQM on $M$: \begin{thm} Let $(M,\omega)$ be closed and symplectically aspherical.
 Let $K\subset M$ be a compact set such that there is a sequence $W_i$ of contact-type regions with incompressible index-bounded boundary such that $K\subset \Int W_i$ for each $i$ and such that $K = \bigcap_i W_i$.
 If $K$ is heavy, then for each $i$ we have